adventuremomblog

 Two Types of Hiking Options at The Narrows

-There are two types of hikes to choose from when visiting The Narrows that both have wet and relatively flat, rocky terrain.
+There are two types of hikes to choose from when visiting The Narrows both have wet and relatively flat, rocky terrain.

 hike in the water at Zion National Park